jlpm-mex/eyemovement/README.md

 ## :memo: Licencia ##

 This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/jlpm-mex" target="_blank">Jose Luis Pino</a>

+## Créditos
+- Developer, F. (2022, June 2).
+Simple analog clock using HTML, CSS &amp; javascript.
+DEV Community.
+Retrieved August 24, 2022, from https://dev.to/code_mystery/simple-analog-clock-using-html-css-javascript-2c6a

 &#xa0;